 Global warming emissions are much higher in tropical areas with hydroelectric plants – once the area floods vegetation decomposes and releases greenhouse gases.
 Though the amount of emissions varies depending on the area and its characteristics, the Union of Concerned Scientists notes that an estimated 0.5 pounds of carbon dioxide equivalent per kilowatt-hour are released in a life-cycle emission (still considerably less than coal-generated electricity estimated at 1.4 to 3.6 pounds of carbon dioxide equivalent per kilowatt-hour).

 Fish and aquatic organisms can be injured or killed by hydropower turbine blades.
 In hopes to find a solution for reducing fish deaths in turbines, the U.S. Department of Energy has sponsored research to lower fish deaths from 5-10 percent to less than 2 percent.
 Fish ladders and in-take screens act as solutions to prevent the obstruction of fish migration, and assist fish trying to move over or around damns.

 Make no mistake: Renewable energy sources improve public health, decrease global warming emissions and provide jobs that benefit the economy.
 They are indisputably more efficient and environmentally friendly than fossil fuels, but renewable energy sources still impact the environment.
 As more people recognize these environmental impacts, more solutions will be presented to strengthen these renewable energy sources and lessen those negative impacts.

 Elizabeth Chen is a freelance journalist and senior at the University of North Carolina at Chapel Hill.
 She is currently an intern for INDY Week and The Reading List editorial.
-Connect with her on Twitter or LinkedIn.
+Connect with her on Twitter.